noahcoleman42/noahcoleman42.github.io/_projects/oop-class-projects.md

 ---
 title: "Object Oriented Programming Class Projects"
-excerpt: "A few of the more interesting class projects including a speech synthesizer and a game from <i>The Big Bang Theory</i>"
+excerpt: "Some of the more interesting class projects including a speech synthesizer and a game from <i>The Big Bang Theory</i>"
 collection: projects
 ---